johnbernardo2/johnbernardo2.github.io/essays/ReflectionAI.md

 #### 1. Experience WODs:

-Initally, I would just watch the videos and copy what the instructor in the video had for their code.
-Eg E12 and the rest of the Jamba Juice WOD’s.
-But for future experience WOD’s like E46: Island Snow in Nextjs, I would just copy the instructions whole and have GPT output the whole code.
-I think it’s fine if you understand the syntax and language.
+Initially, I would rely heavily on the instructional videos for the Experience WODs, simply copying the code the instructor provided.
+For example, during E12 and the Jamba Juice WODs, I followed the videos closely to ensure I didn’t make mistakes.
+However, as the course progressed, particularly with assignment WODs like E46: Island Snow in Next.js, I used ChatGPT to generate code based on the instructions, sometimes pasting the entire task prompt into GPT.
+I felt this was fine as long as I understood the syntax, logic, and language being used.
+GPT gave me a quick way to get started, but I still ensured I reviewed the output to understand the implementation.

 #### 2. In-class Practice WODs:

-Same thing here, if I’m going to practice the WOD at home and in class, and for the actual WOD, I’m going to do the same thing.
+For practice WODs, my approach was pretty much the same.
+Whether working at home or in class, I would use ChatGPT to generate solutions based on the instructions.
+This process helped me quickly identify what needed to be done and reduced time spent getting stuck on small issues.
+For example, if a WOD involved styling elements or creating a React component, GPT’s output provided a strong starting point.
+I often made minor changes afterward to ensure I understood the solution fully.

 #### 3. In-class WODs:

-And repeat, I go straight to copying the instructions, and making minor changes after.
-It’s just a big jump to have– having your footer, nav, and body already set up to the right color, size, and such.
+During the actual WODs, I continued the same method—copying the instructions and using GPT to generate the code quickly.
+This gave me a huge head start, especially when dealing with repetitive components like footers, navbar, and body content that required specific styling.
+Having the basic structure already set up with the correct colors and sizes allowed me to focus on smaller tweaks and completing the functionality.

 #### 4. Essays:

-I mostly use grammarly and occasionally ChatGPT to ask myself questions to answer a topic.
-I feel that if GPT is used to rewrite a whole essay it becomes too formal, or that it becomes less of you.
+For essays, I primarily used Grammarly to refine my grammar and tone.
+Occasionally, I would use ChatGPT to ask myself questions about the topic to brainstorm ideas.
+For instance, if I had to explain a personal topic, I’d ask GPT: “What can I ask myself to answer this”?”
+This helped me organize my thoughts and ensure I addressed the topic clearly.
+However, I avoided using GPT to rewrite entire essays because it often made the writing too formal and less authentic.
+I feel that my voice is an important part of my writing, and overusing GPT removes that personal touch.

 #### 5. Final Project: